 A Facebook support group is usually organized around a theme, cause, or interest.
 They can be private or public, and members join because they want to discuss something specific.
 There are groups for everything you can think about, from finances to fitness to food.
 Many medical practices are beginning to create Facebook support groups for their patients, which is an excellent way to help patients connect and share information and resources about their diseases.

-If you’d like to create a Facebook support group for your practice, you should consider a few things before diving in.
+If you’d like to create a Facebook support group for your rheumatology practice, you should consider a few things before diving in.
 Keep reading for four steps to creating a Facebook support group for your patients!

 Make your support group private.